Donald Stephens

 Donald E. Stephens (March 13, 1928 – April 18, 2007) was the first village president (mayor) of Rosemont, Illinois, US.
 He was also a leading Illinois Republican politician.

+Biography

 Stephens, born in Chicago, is believed to have been the longest-serving mayor in the United States at the time of his death.
 He was in the middle of serving his thirteenth consecutive four-year term as mayor of the suburban Cook County village; he almost exceeded the Illinois record for longest-serving mayor, set by Frank Caliper of Colp.
-He had served as mayor since its incorporation in 1956.
+Stephens had served as Rosemont’s mayor since the town’s incorporation in 1956.
 Prior to that, he had been the president of the homeowner's association of the neighborhood that later became known as Rosemont.
 During his tenure, Rosemont grew from a tiny community of only 85 to one of Illinois' most politically important communities, with over 4,000 residents as well as the nation's tenth-largest convention center.
-Stephens also oversaw the construction of the 18,500 seat Allstate Arena (formerly the Rosemont Horizon) and the Rosemont Theatre.
+Stephens also oversaw the construction of the 18,500-seat Allstate Arena (formerly the Rosemont Horizon) and the Rosemont Theatre.
+Stephens was also an avid collector of Hummel figurines and established a museum holding his collection in Rosemont.
+The Donald E. Stephens Museum of Hummels claims to be the largest public display of Hummel figurines in the world.